mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/installing/index.md

 <a name="download-artifacts">

 # Download package artifacts
-If you have a registered customer account and internet access from the bootstrap node or another computer in your organization, you can download the Edge-LB API server and Edge-LB pool packages from the [Mesosphere support portal](https://support.mesosphere.com/s/).
+If you have a registered customer account and internet access from the bootstrap node or another computer in your organization, you can download the Edge-LB API server and Edge-LB pool packages from the [D2iQ support portal](https://support.d2iq.com/s/).

 To download the Edge-LB packages:

-1. Log in to the [Mesosphere support portal](https://support.mesosphere.com/s/login/) using your registered account email address and password.
+1. Log in to the [D2iQ support portal](https://support.d2iq.com/s/login/) using your registered account email address and password.

     You must have an account to download the Edge-LB packages.
-If you have not previously registered an email address for an account, click [create a new account](https://support.mesosphere.com/CommunitiesSelfReg) to get started.
+If you have not previously registered an email address for an account, click [create a new account](https://support.d2iq.com/CommunitiesSelfReg) to get started.

-1. Open [Downloads](https://support.mesosphere.com/s/downloads?t=1551917897670) directly or click **My Account**, then click [Downloads](https://support.mesosphere.com/s/downloads) to view the list of packages available for download.
+1. Open [Downloads](https://support.d2iq.com/s/downloads?t=1551917897670) directly or click **My Account**, then click [Downloads](https://support.d2iq.com/s/downloads) to view the list of packages available for download.

     By default, the most recent DC/OS packages that are available for download are listed.